 C/4HANA is not yet released; however, that does not stop itelligence from writing about it as if it is a completed product.
 The first question to ask intelligent is, can you sell me a functioning C/4HANA application?

 No, this is false.
-C/4HANA is a hodgepodge of acquired applications including Hybris and CalladiusCloud (sales performance management) that does not have CRM functionality.
+C/4HANA is a hodgepodge of acquired applications, including Hybris and CalladiusCloud (sales performance management), that do not have CRM functionality.
 CRM applications that follow a CRM workflow are not “legacy.”
 This continues SAP’s established pattern of calling any application that is not SAP “legacy.”

 itelligence misrepresented not only the state of S/4HANA but their experience to get S/4HANA projects.